-a thing is a whole on the surface of what it is not
+a thing is a hole on the surface of what it is not

 Erasures obliterate, but they do also reveal; omissions within a system permit other elements to appear all the more clearly.

 The discussion of a letter as a medium of writing doesn’t seem to be trivial when writing on screen is in the focus.
 It automatically needs justification that distinguishes a letter from an image that seems to own the screen.The zero concept of spatium, an empty space, is a principle uniting printing press technology and the study of perspective.
 A space can be filled by a letter or left empty, it was “poured into lead by Gutenberg and into verse by Mallarme” (Kittler, 2001).
 Spatium can be compared to zero, ordering all other numbers.
 According to the thought of McLuhan, the point of view in Albertini’s perspective and a space of the letter share similar geometry.
 The same is true for the cartographer’s grid (McLuhan & Parker, 1968:12).
 This similarity equals the page and the screen and explains how the same surface can be used for working with image and text.

 Apophatic figure of negative space is a way of arranging space of the page or a set of pages usually rather concretely symbolizing an unspeakable loss.
 Omitted photos from the United States Holocaust Memorial Museum in Washington, DC and remaining language of the caption is a compositional principle of Holocaust Museum (2013) by conceptual poet Robbert Fitterman.
 Absence (2003) is a cube block of a book by an architect and educator Meejin Yoon.
 This is an ideologically charged personal memorial of the Twin Tower’s attack.
 The first page after cut out title presnts the dot that slowly (in 110 pages, just as many as the numer of floors in the WTC) transforms into the silhouettes of two towers and then their absence on the grid of the map.